-- (A) The supervisor's qualifications to be a supervisor as specified in section 1821, and in section 4999.12 of the Code. - (B) An affirmation by the supervisor of his or her The supervisor states that he or she understandsing of the requirements pertaining to registration of the supervisee, acceptable supervision practices and work settings, supervisee employment and oversight of supervisees as specified in sections 4999.46.1, 4999.46.3 and 4999.46.4 of the Code. - (C)An affirmation by the supervisor of his or herThe supervisor states that he or she understandsing of the requirements pertaining to direct supervisor contact as specified in section 4999.46.2 of the Code. - (D)An affirmation by the supervisor of his or herThe supervisor states that he or she understandsing of the supervision documentation required by section 1820 and the Board's right to audit a supervisor's compliance with the requirements specified in this article and in the Code. - (E) An affirmation by the supervisee of his or herThe supervisee states that he or she understandsing of all of the following: - (i) Requirements pertaining to registration as an associate as specified in section 4999.46.1 of the Code. - (ii) The requirement that a The supervisee's supervisor must hold a current and active California license while supervising in order for hours to count toward licensure as specified in section 1821. - (iii) Requirements pertaining to documentation of completed supervised experience as specified in this section. - (iv) Prohibited practices pertaining to employment and supervisory relationships as specified in section 4999.46.3 of the Code. - (v) The six-year limit pertaining to experience hours as specified in section 4999.46 of the Code. - (F) A supervisory plan that describes the goals and objectives of supervision, and whereby the supervisor affirms his or her understanding of the responsibilities pertaining to monitoring and evaluating the supervisee as specified in section 1821, and in section 4999.12 of the Code.
+- (A) The supervisor's qualifications to be a supervisor as specified in section 1821, and in section 4999.12 of the Code. - (B) The supervisor states that he or she understands the requirements pertaining to registration of the supervisee, acceptable supervision practices and work settings, supervisee employment and oversight of supervisees as specified in sections 4999.46.1, 4999.46.3 and 4999.46.4 of the Code. - (C) The supervisor states that he or she understands the requirements pertaining to direct supervisor contact as specified in section 4999.46.2 of the Code. - (D) The supervisor states that he or she understands the supervision documentation required by section 1820 and the Board's right to audit a supervisor's compliance with the requirements specified in this article and in the Code. - (E) The supervisee states that he or she understands all of the following: - (i) Requirements pertaining to registration as an associate as specified in section 4999.46.1 of the Code. - (ii) The supervisee's supervisor must hold a current and active California license while supervising in order for hours to count toward licensure as specified in section 1821. - (iii) Requirements pertaining to documentation of completed supervised experience as specified in this section. - (iv) Prohibited practices pertaining to employment and supervisory relationships as specified in section 4999.46.3 of the Code. - (v) The six (6)-year limit pertaining to experience hours as specified in section 4999.46 of the Code. - (F) A supervisory plan that describes the goals and objectives of supervision, and whereby the supervisor affirms his or her understanding of the responsibilities pertaining to monitoring and evaluating the supervisee as specified in section